 - Use your employer’s address as your mailing address, especially if you have not yet arranged permanent housing.

-- For the question regarding Citizenship, check the box labeled “Legal Alien Allowed To Work.”
+- For question #5 regarding Citizenship, check the box labeled “Legal Alien Allowed To Work.”

-- You can leave the questions regarding your mother and father’s social security numbers blank.
+- For questions #9b and #10b, you can leave the questions regarding your mother and father’s social security numbers blank.

 If you have any questions or lose your card, please call the Social Security Administration’s toll-free number: 1.800.772.1213 or visit their website.